Finalist teams for "2021 Asia Super Team：Future Land" are here!

 The best teams from these Asian regions are more than ready to conquer this year's challenges to earn their "Asia Super Team" championship title.
 In response to COVID-19 and the trend of virtual tour, the competition will be held on a whole new virtual interactive platform, so the team can experience Taiwan in a stress-free and safe environment, such as their home or office.
 The final champion team will win an incentive travel package to Taiwan for their company valued at US$50,000.

 Don't forget to follow the latest news and development on our official fanpage MEET TAIWAN!
 Enter the lucky draw to win a high-end ASUS business laptop by casting your vote!
-Support "Above Creative Events (M) Sdn Bhd" team from "Malaysia" right now, log on our official website during November 8th to 14th and cast your vote!
+Support "Accenture Inc" team from "the Philippines" right now, log on our official website during November 8th to 14th and cast your vote!
 Don't miss!

 - Time: From 00:00, November 8th, to 23:59, November 14th (GMT +8)